build-server-protocol/build-server-protocol/CONTRIBUTING.md

 ### Approval tests

-Because now most of the docs are generated from the smithy model, we added [approval tests](https://approvaltests.com/) which ensure that the generated spec doesn't accidentally break.
-If you make a change which affects the generated spec please run `sbt test`.
-Approval test driver should automatically display a diff for you, but if it does not happen, you should review the new version manually.
-In directory `codegen/src/test/scala` there will appear files `<testname>.<generated doc>.received.txt` for each generated doc which differs from the previously approved version.
-Approving means comparing `<file>.received.txt` with `<file>.approved.txt` and introducing changes to the `<file>.approved.txt` one.

-When you run `sbt test` again the tests should pass and `<file>.received.txt` will be removed.
+Upon committing changes to the protocol specification, a test is run to ensure that the generated protocol specification is identical to the committed one.
+If the test fails, please run `sbt generate` and commit the changes.

 ## Some notes on maintenance